zhangdavid-infinity/COMS6156-sprint1-microservice2/README.md

-# F22-Starter-Microservice
+# COMS6156-sprint1-microservice2

 ## Introduction

-This is a simple Flask based starter microservice for F22 Columbia classes.
+This is a simple Flask based starter microservice for COMS6156-sprint1-microservice2

 ## Setup